Guide to the sbt build¶

 The path to used include and library dirs is controlled via environment

-variables the SCALANATIVE_INCLUDE_DIRS
+variables the SCALANATIVE_INCLUDE_DIRS and

-Setting the GC setting via sbt
+Setting the GC setting via sbt¶

 The GC setting is only used during the link phase of the Scala Native